 NewToBC partners with libraries and immigrant service providers to develop, deliver, and promote services and resources that support immigrant settlement and integration in communities across the province.
 NewToBC uses innovative approaches and emerging technologies to deliver three key activities.

-1. NewToBC operates the Library Champions Project in 12 communities in Greater Vancouver and the Fraser Valley.
+1. NewToBC operates the Library Champions Project in communities across Metro Vancouver and the Fraser Valley in British Columbia.
 The Library Champions Project (LCP) is a volunteer outreach program for new immigrants.
 Since the start of the program in 2013, more than 800 new immigrants have been trained as Library Champions and these individuals have reached out to more than 55,000 other new immigrants.
 For more information about the LCP, click here.

 2. NewToBC develops, updates and disseminates a variety of library and settlement information resources for new immigrants.
 First and foremost, the resources are uploaded and promoted on this website, through the networks of libraries and through numerous immigrant serving agencies.
 Second, these resources are distributed to new immigrants through the outreach work of the Library Champions.
 And lastly, these resources are promoted via NewToBC’s social media channels.

 3. NewToBC uses social media platforms to share information about settlement resources, volunteer opportunities, and no cost workshops, training and community events of interest to new immigrants in Greater Vancouver and the Fraser Valley.
 Go to our Facebook, Twitter and LinkedIn feeds to find out more.